dacre-denny/use-setstate/README.md

 });
 ```

-When a state change callback is invoked, `useSetState()` will pass the updated state as the first argument:
+When a state change callback is invoked, `useSetState()` will pass the new state for that hook as the callbacks first argument:

 ```jsx
 let [, setMoney] = useSetState(0, money => {